mnylc/mnylc.github.io/_posts/jobs/2016-04-06-MUSIC-LIBRARIAN-QUEENS-LIBRARY.markdown

 layout: post
 title:  "Music Librarian - Queens Library"
 date:   2016-04-06
 excerpt: "The schedule for this position will include evenings and Saturdays.
 Queens Library is a national and international leader in the delivery of public library service.
 Innovation and leadership are the hall marks of Queens Library.
-Our mission is to meet the needs of the community by offering lifelong learning opportunities and ensuring there is a positive impact in the community.
-Queens Library fulfills its goals by embracing innovation and change.
-With a history of offering pioneering programs that meet the diverse needs of the most diverse county in the US, Queens Library is a place where innovation and leaders are welcomed.
-Queens Library a private, non-profit corporation located in Queens, New York and includes 65 service locations with 1,700 employees.

-Queens Library is the proud recipient of the following awards: 2009 Library Journal, Library of the Year, 2014 ALA/Information Today, Library of the Future, 2013 ULC Top Innovators, 2013 American-Architect’s Building of the Year (Queens Library at Glen Oaks)."
+Our mission is to meet the needs of the community by offering lifelong learning opportunities..."
 tag: job
 ---